 Interacting and extracting information from electromagnetic fields is one of the core foundations of all technologies that involve us interacting and understanding our environment.
 This extends right from detecting tiniest traces of proteins in body fluids to optical imaging to sending information via wireless communication.
-Our interest is in new ways extracting information from electromagnetic fields from RF-optical frequencies to enable new integrated and chip-scale technologies for communication and imaging to health and diagnostics.
+Our interest lies in innovating radically new end-to-end technologies that can enable new forms of information extraction through new integrated and chip-scale technologies for communication and imaging to health and diagnostics.

-Wireless communication and sensing are undergoing fundamental changes as spectral ranges in the mm-Wave are opening up with orders of magnitude larger spectrum than we ever had access to.
-Large-scale arrays, complex beamforming techniques and synchronization will be needed to enable the future generation of wireless communication as well as sensing for autonomous systems.
-Classical narrow-band fixed-frequency architectures which has been the workhorse of modern day RFICs need fundamental re-invention.
+Wireless communication and sensing are undergoing fundamental changes as spectral ranges in the mm-Wave are opening up (for 5G and beyond) with orders of magnitude larger spectrum than we ever had access to.
+These new spectrum will serve as the back-bone for the next-generation of wireless networks allowing high-speed, low-latency connecivity to enable the next-generation of autonomous systems.
 Architectures that can serve future communication needs to be smart, efficient, programmable, be flexible in its frequency of operation and self-correct and self-heal.
 We are interested in the entire gamut of innovations from programmable transceiver architectures to programmable antennas and electromagnetic interfaces collectively approaching toward universal transceiver front-ends.

 Programmable Chip-scale Terahertz Systems